nguyendinhnhan/nasaApp/README.md

-### 1. Write an application in React JS:
+### 1. Write an application in React Native:
 - The design is for reference only, feel free to use your own one: https://marvelapp.com/4f4j6j1/screen/46362067

 ### 2. Features Required:
-- Base on our design.
+- Base on the design.
 - Search from NASA APIs and Add to the list: https://api.nasa.gov/api.html#Images
 ```
 GET https://images-api.nasa.gov/search?q={q}